 Questions to Ask Before Investing in Municipal Bond Funds

 Municipal bond funds are mutual funds that hold the tax-free investments known as municipal bonds, or muni bonds.
-For a particular class of investor - one with a sizable tax burden but less than $100,000 to invest - muni bond funds may be the perfect buy.
+For a particular class of investors, one with a sizable tax burden but less than $100,000 to invest, muni bond funds may be the perfect buy.

 If you're thinking about buying a muni bond fund, there are a few key things to consider.

-- What sort of returns are available?
 Past is not prologue.
 But you should still look at how well a muni fund has done in the past before deciding its future potential.
 If you're wondering what is the best muni fund for your needs, consider how well a fund has done in recent years.
-Information on fund performance is widely available through the major investment institutions and through websites such as MSN Money.
+Information on fund performance is widely available through major investment institutions and through websites such as MSN Money.

 Many muni bonds are subject to the AMT.
 Fund buyers will invest in such bonds because they tend to offer slightly higher returns than non-AMT bonds.
 If AMT is a concern for you, look for muni funds that hold only bonds that avoid AMT liability.
 Check with your accountant before making your move.